puppetlabs/puppetlabs-postgresql/README.md

 Overrides the default PostgreSQL data directory for the target platform.
 Default: OS dependent.

 **Note:** Changing the datadir after installation causes the server to come to a full stop before making the change.
-For RedHat systems, the data directory must be labeled appropriately for SELinux.
+For Red Hat systems, the data directory must be labeled appropriately for SELinux.
 On Ubuntu, you must explicitly set `needs_initdb = true` to allow Puppet to initialize the database in the new datadir (`needs_initdb` defaults to true on other systems).

 **Warning:** If datadir is changed from the default, Puppet does not manage purging of the original data directory, which causes it to fail if the data directory is changed back to the original.